 Receiving foundation grants can be an exercise in futility, especially if your nonprofit is new and/or not well connected.
 But your board of directors can be an invaluable tool for making connections that lead to grants from foundations.

-When you’re doing prospect research on possible foundation grants, be sure to download the board of directors lists from the entries in the Foundation Directory Online.
+When you’re doing prospect research on possible foundation grants, be sure to download the board of directors lists from the entries in the Candid directory.
 Send these names out to your own board of directors via email, asking them if they know anyone.
 If you’ve built a strong, well-connected board that is involved in the community, they may recognize a few names.
 From there, see if they’d be willing to make an introduction.
 Even a casual, coffee shop chat can help open doors.

 Learn more about our grant writing services here.